 Because we can’t predict what disasters will occur.
 We can only predict the most likely disasters, and what their impact areas will be.
 It is possible that your primary Bug Out location will be in Ground Zero, or will be taken over by thieves, or will be inaccessible for reasons like road closures.

 It is vital that you have a backup Bug Out location that is located far away from your primary location, and also uses different access routes.

 The 8 Requirements for Choosing a Bug Out Location

 You can have the best Bug Out location in the world, but it is useless if you can’t access it in times of a disaster.
 A good common piece of advice is to choose a Bug Out location which is 1 tank of gas away from you.

 When SHTF, you aren’t going to be the only one fleeing!
 Even places which are normally very remote will likely be overrun by people seeking safety.
 So you’ve really got to search to find an isolate spot for your Bug Out location.

-I think it would be great to Bug Out in the Appalachians, which are apparently one of the top 5 Bug Out Locations in the USA.
-But I’ve never really hiked in the Appalachians.
+I think it would be great to Bug Out in the Appalachians, but I’ve never really hiked there.
 I don’t know the local flora and fauna.
 I don’t know what to expect of the weather conditions throughout the year.

 For example, there are no shortages of war stories where outnumbered and under-armed groups were able to beat attackers because they had the advantage of knowing the local terrain.
 There were the Jewish families who hid in caves in Ukraine to escape Nazis.
 There was the Albanian hero Bajram Curri who hid in the mountains while leading rebel forces.
 And then there was the whole Vietnam War example…